 Roberto J. Rodríguez is President and CEO of Teach Plus.
 Roberto spearheads the movement to grow and strengthen teacher leadership at Teach Plus, by empowering excellent, experienced, and diverse teachers to advance change in education that will yield success for students.
 Under Roberto’s leadership, Teach Plus unveiled a five-year growth and impact strategy in 2019 driven by a commitment to equity-focused teacher leadership and guided by a mandate to fulfill greater opportunity for students.

 Roberto has dedicated his career to advancing equity, access, and excellence in education.
-He is nationally recognized for his expertise in education policy and governance, and for his leadership in building multi-sector partnerships with schools, families, and communities to improve educational opportunities for all children.
-He is devoted to the principle that all students deserve a complete and competitive education that prepares them for college, careers, and lifelong success.
+He is nationally recognized for his expertise in education policy and governance and for his leadership in building multi-sector partnerships with schools, families, and communities to improve educational opportunities for all children.

-Prior to his service in the White House, Roberto spent eight years as principal education advisor to the late U.S. Senator Edward M. Kennedy.
-In the United States Senate, Roberto led successful bipartisan efforts that resulted in the enactment of the No Child Left Behind Act of 2001, the Individuals with Disabilities Education Improvement Act of 2004, the Higher Education Opportunity Act of 2008, and the Head Start Act of 2007.
-Roberto began his professional career in Washington, D.C. at the National Council of La Raza, where he directed research and policy analysis of federal and state education issues.
+Prior to his service in the White House, Roberto led legislative and education policy development efforts for the late U.S. Senator Edward M. Kennedy, former Chairman of the United States Senate Health, Education, Labor, and Pensions Committee.
+As Senator Kennedy’s principal education advisor, Roberto led successful bipartisan efforts to enact of the No Child Left Behind Act of 2001, the Individuals with Disabilities Education Improvement Act of 2004, the Higher Education Opportunity Act of 2008, and the Head Start Act of 2007, among other bills.
+Roberto began his professional career at the nation’s largest Latino civil rights and advocacy organization, Unidos US, where he worked to elevate voice and further educational opportunity across the Latino community.

 Roberto holds a bachelor’s degree from the University of Michigan in Ann Arbor and an Ed.M. from the Harvard Graduate School of Education.
 He resides with his wife and two children in the Washington, D.C. area.